 - 1. Transition to ClockWork Accommodation Database - Prior to COVID-19 pandemic, CDA started an RFP process for a new software system to manage ADA accommodations.
 This was a critical need to continue to meet the needs of an increased number of students served.
 A move from paper based processes to an integrated electronic system will allow CDA to be more efficient and provide a much higher level of service to students and faculty.
-The RFP process was completed in late Summer 2020 and was awarded to purchase Clock-Work software system.
+The RFP process was completed in late Summer 2020 and was awarded to purchase ClockWork software system.
 This new system will be integrated with PeopleSoft data feeds and will also allow login for Faculty and Students through the SSO CIS login portal.
-While the ideal time to implement a large system is during Summer semester, an attempt to expedite the implementation to occur by Spring 2021 is underway in order to address the challenges the COVID-19 pandemic has had on CDA processes.
-The new database will radically shift how CDA is able to provide support for students. - Increased Support for Students with Mental Health Disabilities - The largest proportion of students served are those with psychological
+Unfortunately, the implementation was delayed and is now scheduled to occur mid-Fall 2021 to be fully operational by Spring 2022.
+The new database will radically shift how CDA is able to provide support for students. - Increased Support for Students with Mental Health Disabilities - The largest proportion of students served are those with psychological disabilities.
+Students with these disabilities now make up over 39% of our students served.
+Stu-

-- Students with these disabilities disabilities. now make up over 38% of our students served.
-Students with mental health challenges often are in need of additional support beyond traditional accommodations.
+- dents with mental health challenges often are in need of additional support beyond traditional accommodations.
 CDA Advisors are frequently providing crisis support and accommodating attendance issues.
 This requires a larger amount of time coordinating with other campus entities, such as the University Counseling Center or the Dean of Students office.
 In order to continue to meet the needs of these students.
 CDA was fortunate to receive funding from the Student Mental Health Fee to hire two Disabilities Advisors with Mental Health Specialization.
 These positions were filled in Summer 2020.
 In addition to serving a caseload of students, primarily with mental health disabilities, these positions will also provide outreach and case management services coordinating with other campus offices to provide more coordination of care and support.
-This has greatly increased CDA's capacity to support students utilizing a more holistic approach. - 3.
-Universal Design & Access Committee- Over the past couple of years, the CDA Director has worked closely with the Disabilities Studies Program Faculty Director on an initiative to expand the Disability committee structure on campus.
-In coordination with the Vice President of Student Affairs and the Vice President for Equity.
-Diversity and Inclusion a new university -wide committee was formed titled the Universal Design & Access Committee (UDA).
-This committee will take on some of the functions of the ACCESS committee, but will be expanded to incorporate broader efforts on accessibility and Universal Design.
-The UDA committee will be part of the new "One U Thriving" initiative that also encompasses other University-wide committee involved with equity, diversity and inclusion work, including the Anti-Racism Committee, the Presidential Commission on the Status of Women, and the Racist & Bias Incident Response Team
+However, due to the pandemic, this portion of their responsibilities were not fully utilized.
+During Fall 2021, outreach and care coordinations will be increased.
+This will greatly increase CDA's capacity to support students utilizing a more holistic approach. - 3.
+Neurodiversity Peer Mentoring Program- In partnership with the Student Success Advocate (SSA) program, donor funding of approximately \$19,000 was secured to pilot a Neurodiversity Peer Mentoring Program.
+Iris Moulton, SSA staff, will lead the development of the pilot year and CDA will provide additional funding.
+The goal for Fall 2021 is to hire two peer mentors.
+The goal of the pilot program is to increase support of students that identify as neurodiverse and need additional academic mentoring and support in order to be successful.